I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/iscsidef/ns-iscsidef-_iscsi_loginoptions.md

 ## Members

-`AuthType`

-A <a href="..\iscsidef\ne-iscsidef-piscsi_auth_types.md">ISCSI_AUTH_TYPES</a> value that indicates the authentication method that is used to establish a logon connection.

-`DataDigest`

-A <a href="..\iscsidef\ne-iscsidef-piscsi_digest_types.md">ISCSI_DIGEST_TYPES</a> value that indicates the method that the initiator uses to verify the integrity of the data digest in a logon PDU.

-`DefaultTime2Retain`

-The maximum time, in seconds, to reassign a connection after the initial wait that is indicated in <b>DefaultTime2Wait</b> has elapsed.
-The initiator and target negotiate to determine this value.

-`DefaultTime2Wait`

-The minimum time to wait, in seconds, before the initiator attempts to reconnect or reassign a connection (or task) that has been dropped after an unexpected connection termination or reset.
-The initiator and target negotiate to determine this value.

-`HeaderDigest`

-A <a href="..\iscsidef\ne-iscsidef-piscsi_digest_types.md">ISCSI_DIGEST_TYPES</a> value that indicates the method that the initiator uses to verify the integrity of the header digest in a logon PDU.

 `InformationSpecified`

 A bitmap that indicates which members of the ISCSI_LoginOptions structure contain valid data.
 The following table describes the possible values: